Talia2/HOL-TrafficManager/HOL.md

 1. To complete the policy definition, set the DNS time-to-live (TTL) to _30_ seconds.

 	> **Note:** The TTL determines for how long clients and secondary DNS servers cache a DNS host entry.
-Clients will continue to use a given hosted service until its entry in the cache expires.
+Clients will continue to use a given cloud service until its entry in the cache expires.
 For this hands-on lab, the TTL is set to the lowest possible value to allow policy results and changes in the status of services to be seen as early as possible.
 Note, however, that lowering this value increases DNS traffic and that you should consider keeping its default value for your production services.

 	![Creating a Traffic Manager policy for load balancing based on network performance](images/creating-a-traffic-manager-policy-for-load-ba.png?raw=true "Creating a Traffic Manager policy for load balancing based on network performance")